American Convention on Human Rights: Canada

+Denunciation framework

+Section 78 of the treaty signifies that parliaments have agreed to a five-year prohibition of denunciation/withdrawal; within the first five years following entry-of-force of the treaty should they seek to denunciate from the treaty.

+Pursuant to article 78 of the American Convention on Human Rights: The States Parties may denounce this Convention at the expiration of the five-year period from the date of its entry into force and by means of notice given one year in advance.

+The legal entrustment of the treaty also stipulates under the previous section that any attempts at denunciation must be addressed to the Secretary General of the OAS who shall notify other OAS member states, at which time the member state's Parliament must then await a one-year mandatory sunset period of legal obligation still under the treaty.

+Notice of the denunciation shall be addressed to the Secretary General of the Organization, who shall inform the other States Parties.

+Further, that article prohibits under the section 78 any ability to relinquish claims of human rights violations for any period prior to that one year sunset time-frame.

+Such a denunciation shall not have the effect of releasing the State Party concerned from the obligations contained in this Convention with respect to any act that may constitute violation of those obligations and that has been taken by that state prior to the effective date of denunciation.

+Denunciation movements

 Trinidad and Tobago denounced the Convention on 26 May 1998 (effective 26 May 1999) over the death penalty issue.
 Venezuela denounced the Convention on 10 September 2012 accusing the Inter-American Court and Commission to undermine its Government's stability by interfering with its domestic affairs.
 Necessary reforms of the institution were blocked.
 Therefore, it would henceforth increase its cooperation with the United Nations Human Rights Council.

 Denunciations, according to Article 78 of the ACHR, become effective one year after having been declared.
 They do not release the state party from its obligations resulting from acts that have occurred before the effective date of denunciation.
-In 2019, Venezuela re-ratified the convention.
+In 2019, Venezuela (Juan Guaidó) re-ratified the convention.
+As a result, the Inter-American Court has established that Venezuela remains bound by the Convention.

-The treaty is open to all OAS member states, although to date it has not been ratified by Canada or several of the English-speaking Caribbean nations; the United States signed it in 1977 but has not proceeded with ratification.